EmmaJane22/Design-and-Print/README.md

 #### **Project Goals**

-Design and Print is a e-commerce site (for educational purposes only) that allows customers to order products to be printed, place bespoke orders for printing and for the site owners to run a print business.
+Design and Print is an e-commerce site (for educational purposes only) that allows customers to order products to be printed, place bespoke orders for printing and for the site owners to run a print business.
 The timing of this project fortunately occured at the same time that I had a to prepare a presentation for a job interview where, by a happy co-incidence, I was required to provide a business solution for a print service!
 Hence, Design and Print was born!

 ### Scope Plane